PaulShox/poda-mywork/README.md

     - species; island; bill_length_mm; bill_depth_mm; flipper_length_mm; body_mass_g; sex; year
 - The [dataset](https://github.com/allisonhorst/palmerpenguins/blob/main/inst/extdata/penguins.csv) was sourced from the github page of Alison Horst, who developed the dataset along with Dr. Alison Hill and Dr. Kristen B. Gorman.

-## Use of This Project
-This project is useful because

 ## Get Started
 - Download Python
-- Notebook Editor.
-Using Visual Studio Code and then Jupyter Notebook
+- Download a Notebook Editor.
+This project was completed using Visual Studio Code and Jupyter Notebook
     - If you don't want to download a Notebook Editor, the notebook can be opened using Google's free Colab (a Google account will be needed to run the code)
 - Clone repository onto your PC/laptop
 - Run the Notebook by Restart Kernel